 - What impacts on you being safe when are out of the home? - What are the risks you might have when you are out of the home? - Who might be able to help reduce the harm that might happen to you when you are out of the home? - What is going well that can help you reduce any harm that you might be at when you are out of the home? - Creating a plan together to reduce harm, create safety and increase strengths and resilience.

 Who attends your meeting?

 People who attend may be:

 - You (important)

 - Your parents

-- Your social worker / support worker
+- · Your allocated worker / support worker

 - School / support assistant

-- Police / CYP officer
+- · Police / CYP officer

 - School nurse

 - Youth offending

-- Mentor etc
+- Mentor

+- Community Safety Partnership representatives